-Probably the most iconic (and touristy) thing to do in Ireland is to kiss the blarney stone.
+One of the most iconic (and touristy) things to do in Ireland is kissing the blarney stone.
 In fact, I think it’s mandatory.
 They won’t let you out of the country until you do it.

 Sometimes, the touristy attractions draw a crowd for valid reasons.
 The theory around the blarney stone, of course, is that kissing it rewards you with “the gift of the gab”.
 Although, when we told friends and family that we were going to go kiss the blarney stone, they all agreed that neither of us needed help in that department.

 The blarney stone, is located in Blarney Castle, about 8 km northwest of Cork.